iissa1/HEALTH-IT/README.md

 # Java Health-IT Data Processor

 ## Overview
 This project is a Spring/Java-based application that fetches and processes data from www.healthit.gov.
 It extracts and displays state-wise percentages of hospitals demonstrating Meaningful Use of CEHRT in 2014, sorted in descending order.

+## Sorting Order
+#### The expected ordering is:
+##### Descending by percentage → Highest percentage of hospitals demonstrating Meaningful Use of CEHRT appears first

 ## Features
 - Fetches data from the https://www.healthit.gov/data/open-api?source=Meaningful-Use-Acceleration-Scorecard.csv.